 What artistic techniques did Gérôme use in "Venus Rising"?

-What is the composition of "Venus Rising"?
+What is the significance of the setting in "Venus Rising"?